Snowflake-Labs/schemachange/README.md

 -u SNOWFLAKE_USER, --snowflake-user SNOWFLAKE_USER | The name of the snowflake user (e.g. DEPLOYER)
 -r SNOWFLAKE_ROLE, --snowflake-role SNOWFLAKE_ROLE | The name of the role to use (e.g. DEPLOYER_ROLE)
 -w SNOWFLAKE_WAREHOUSE, --snowflake-warehouse SNOWFLAKE_WAREHOUSE | The name of the warehouse to use (e.g. DEPLOYER_WAREHOUSE)
--c CHANGE_HISTORY_TABLE, --change-history-table CHANGE_HISTORY_TABLE | Used to override the default name of the change history table (e.g. METADATA.SNOWCHANGE.CHANGE_HISTORY)
+-c CHANGE_HISTORY_TABLE, --change-history-table CHANGE_HISTORY_TABLE | *(Optional)* Used to override the default name of the change history table (e.g. METADATA.SNOWCHANGE.CHANGE_HISTORY)
+--vars VARS | *(Optional)* Define values for the variables to replaced in change scripts, given in JSON format (e.g. '{"variable1": "value1", "variable2": "value2"}')
--ac, --autocommit | A signal for Snowflake Python connector to enable autocommit feature for DML commands.
+-ac, --autocommit | *(Optional)* A signal for Snowflake Python connector to enable autocommit feature for DML commands.
--v, --verbose | Display verbose debugging details during execution
+-v, --verbose | *(Optional)* Display verbose debugging details during execution

 ## Getting Started with snowchange